confluentinc/examples/clients/docs/csharp.rst

 #.
 When you are done, press ``<ctrl>-c``.

 #.
-View the :devx-example:`consumer code|clients/cloud/csharp/Program.cs`.
+View the :devx-examples:`consumer code|clients/cloud/csharp/Program.cs`.